skunnavakkam/skunnavakkam.github.io/static/resume.typ

   title: "CTO, Co-Founder",
   dates: dates-helper(start-date: "Oct 2025", end-date: "Present")
 )
-- Built a fourier-light-field-microscope to collect large-scale functional, single-neuron data from Zebrafish at  novel data scales
+- Built a Fourier Light Field Microscope to image every neuron in the Zebrafish brain at 100 FPS
-- Built models to predict, autoregressively, the neural activity of Zebrafish and predict downstream behavior
+- Trained models to autoregressively predict the neural activity and emulate the Zebrafish brain
 - Raised \$1M from Character VC at 18

 #work(